SchriderLab/Timesweeper/Notes.md

 ---

 #### Large Experiment Ideas
-- Try some alternative methods for feature representation (jointSFS?)
+- Try some alternative methods for feature representation (jointSFS?) - read counts for low-coverage samps?
 - Training set size vs accuracy, how low can you go?
 - General comparison of standard parameters for single/two pop selective sweeps and adaptive introgression